-The American diagnosis scheme DSM-IV also introduces anxiety disorders as the substance-induced anxiety disorder, which can consist of pronounced anxiety, panic attacks, compulsive thoughts or compulsions.
+The American diagnosis scheme DSM-IV also introduces anxiety disorders as substance-induced anxiety disorder, which can consist of pronounced anxiety, panic attacks, compulsive thoughts or compulsions.
 The symptoms of anxiety occur during or within one month after a substance intoxication (poisoning) or after withdrawal and are causally related to the intake of substances (alcohol, caffeine, nicotine, drugs, drugs or other substances).

 Stimulating drugs can cause an excessive circulatory reaction, which is experienced as a panic attack, so that anxiety persists, even if substances have not been taken for a long time.